WilliamFCipriano/MoodService/README.md

 ## Issues
 As this is a toy example, a few corners were cut for the sake of time.
 I have created a number of issue tickets that describe what would be required to bring this toy example into a production environment.

+## Commits

+As this was completed for a assessment I made some major commits every epoch or so, but also left all the branches dangling if a higher resolution view is required.